 Midsommar Review – A Horror in Broad Daylight

 Midsommar is the sophomore release of a newcomer on the directing scene, Ari Aster.
 His previous film, Hereditary, gained him numerous horror fanatic fans.
 Though his last film gave us nightmares with its jaw-dropping, sweat-inducing scary moments, what Midsommar provides is much different.
 I want to preface this review of Midsommar with a warning.
-This is not a film for the faint of heart, and it’s not just because of a little bit of gore or the incredibly explicit sexual content that comes along with the R rating.
+This is not a film for the faint of heart, and it’s not just because of a little bit of gore or the incredibly explicit sexual content that comes along with the R rating (click here to see our discussion of the Midsommar R-rating).
 Midsommar is sickening.
 But for those who can handle it, the film promises a nauseatingly beautiful experience.

 Dani Ardor, portrayed by Florence Pugh, clearly has a tough time dealing with life.
 Her anxiety is only heightened after experiencing tremendous loss and she is left to rebuild her life with the only person that she has left.
 Her boyfriend Christian, played by Jack Reynor, has become exhausted with Dani’s depression.
 Despite their relationship struggles, Christian feels obligated to invite Dani along on a trip to Sweden with his friends, including the Swedish Pelle.
 Pelle has invited the gang to witness his village celebrating their midsummer festivities.
 Josh and Mark, anthropology classmates of Christian, join Dani, Christian, and Pelle.
 The trip promised beautiful Swedish women and partying.
 However, when the group arrives at Pelle’s commune-like home village, stuff gets weird.